ziolkowski-bartosz/client/README.md

-# "Polenix" - web application
+# "Polenix" - full-stack single-page web application

-This is a concept for single-page web application designed for a potential Polish restaurant in Copenhagen, developed using React.js and Node.js.
+This is a concept application designed for a potential Polish restaurant in Copenhagen, developed using React.js and Node.js.

 <a href="https://polenix-4ee0a.web.app/" target="_blank">Click here to open live demo</a>